StackExchange/stack-blog/_posts/2010-08-11-defending-attribution-required.markdown

 [What are our attribution requirements?](http://blog.stackoverflow.com/2009/06/attribution-required/)

-<blockquote>Let me clarify what we mean by attribution.
+>Let me clarify what we mean by attribution.
 If you republish this content, we **require** that you:

 >
 >